UnofficialCrusaderPatch/UnofficialCrusaderPatch/TROUBLESHOOTING.md

 The patch should work for most crusader versions, but only v1.41 and v1.41.1 (Latin languages) are officially supported.
 If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html) or get the game on Steam.

-To change the language of your Steam game, follow the steps at the bottom of this page: https://help.steampowered.com/en/faqs/view/4984-C127-121D-B3F2
+To change the language of your Steam game, follow the steps at the bottom of [this page](https://help.steampowered.com/en/faqs/view/4984-C127-121D-B3F2).

 ## Why is my favorite extension not working?
 Make sure your favorite extension is as high as possible in the active extension list.